LiseRochat/Mastering-Front-End-HTML/README.md

 ***

 ### General Info
-The repository resume all positions we can make in CSS.
+In this repository we learn all we need in HTML.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ***